kexiZeroing/kexiZeroing.github.io/src/posts/using-images-in-web.md

 - https://github.com/nucliweb/image-element
 - https://ausi.github.io/respimagelint/docs.html
 - https://web.dev/browser-level-image-lazy-loading

+### Let the CDN do the work
+Most images on modern websites are hosted on a CDN that can resize images on the fly and deliver them at the edge.
+Despite this, most web frameworks will still download and resize the image at build time or on your server, rather than using the CDN, or just uses a single source image rather than handling multiple resolutions.

+The library [unpic-img](https://github.com/ascorbic/unpic-img) detects the image CDN, and then uses the CDN's URL API to resize and format images.
+It then generates the correct srcset and sizes attributes for the image.
+It uses new features built into modern browsers to handle lazy loading, fetch priority and decoding.
+It also uses pure CSS to handle responsive resizing of images, preserving aspect ratio and avoiding layout shift.

 ## Vue lazy-load images
 Lazy-load images and videos.
 It makes sense to only load the resources that your users need at that moment.
 Postpone loading images and videos that are off-screen at first, and lazy load them later.